 Smoking Pork Butt – The Right Way!

 Everyone thinks that they know how to make the perfect smoked pork butt, but not everyone is doing it right way.
+First of all, don't confuse the pork butt - or Boston butt - with the pork shoulder.
 There are techniques and steps to take in the smoking process to ensure that the end flavor is everything that it should be.
-The best pork butt has a rich and smoky flavor that will make your mouth water and it is almost an art to do it right.
+The best pork butt has a rich and smoke flavor that will make your mouth water and it is almost an art to do it right.
+The cook time is definitely worth it.
 With that being said, as you follow these instructions, it's easier than you would think.

 Smoked pork butt is truly one of the most delectable ways to eat pork and as you follow this guide, you will soon become a bona fide master of barbeque.
 As someone who loves good cooking, I can tell you that the next time you have a cook out with the boys, your pork butt will be the best meat there is.